KBNLresearch/pdfPolicyVeraPDF/blog/blog.md

 5. No multimedia content (audio, video, 3-D objects)
 6. No PDFs that raise exception or result in processing error in VeraPDF (PDF validity proxy)

 (Note that the 2014 blog post also mentioned the absence of *JavaScript* as an additional objective.
-However, it turned out that the necessary output for this is not currently reported by *VeraPDF*.
-See [this ticket](https://github.com/veraPDF/veraPDF-apps/issues/174) on Github for more information.)
+However, it turned out that the necessary output for this is not currently reported by *VeraPDF*)

-Subsequently I 'translated' each of these objectives in *Schematron* rules.
+Subsequently I 'translated' each of these objectives into *Schematron* rules.
 For a basic *how-to* see the  [*veraPDF Policy Checking* documentation](http://docs.verapdf.org/policy/).

 The full *Schematron* file can be found [here](https://github.com/KBNLresearch/pdfPolicyVeraPDF/blob/master/schemas/demo-policy.sch).

 ## VeraPDF configuration

 It is important to note that, unlike in my earlier *Apache Preflight* experiments, the *Schematron* rules do not rely on the *PDF/A* validation output!
-Instead, *VeraPDF* can be instructed to include a 'Features Report' in its output, which directly points to technical features such as font properties, annotation types, security features, and so on.
+Instead, *VeraPDF* can be instructed to include a 'features report' in its output, which directly points to technical features such as font properties, annotation types, security features, and so on.
 Most of the features that are needed for a policy-based assessment are disabled by default.
 So, we first need to activate these in the configuration (file *features.xml* in *VeraPDF*'s *config* directory).
 I edited it as below:

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
     <featuresConfig>